-Randy Travis health update, says he's doing 'good'
+Randy Travis gives health update, says he's doing 'good'

 A major milestone came recently when the couple was driving through Tennessee.

 "We were coming out of Memphis and overhead was a sign, 'Nashville' and he was over in the passenger seat and went, 'woo hoo' and he pointed up and he said, 'Nashville.'" she recalled.
-"I just sat over there in the driver's seat and cried because I knew then that he read that sign, and he recognized the word, and then he said it, that's a huge thing.
+"I just sat over there in the driver's seat and cried because I knew then that he read that sign, and he recognized the word, and then he said it.
+That's a huge thing.
 Huge for us."

 Randy, who was inducted into Country Music Hall of Fame in October, brought the audience to tears when he sang "Amazing Grace."